Rahiche/riveo_page_curl/README.md

 ## Overview
 `riveo_page_curl` is a Flutter project aiming to replicate the unique page curl effect utilized in the Riveo app for project deletion.
 Dive into the shader code in `shaders/page_curl.frag` and explore the interesting Flutter logic within `project_card.dart`.

+Audio was added for a fun demo only, it's not synced with all cases

 ## Live
 Check it out live [here](https://riveo_page_curl.codemagic.app/)